grantjenks/python-sortedcontainers/docs/performance.rst

 faster rather than "X seconds" faster.
 In all graphs, lower is better.
 Measurements are made by powers of ten: 10, 100, 1000, 10000, 100000.

 A good effort has been made to find competing implementations.
-Five in total were found with various list, set, and dict implementations.
+Six in total were found with various list, set, and dict implementations.

 rbtree